assume-framework/assume/docs/source/learning_algorithm.rst

 The initialization of the actors and critics is done by the :func:`assume.reinforcement_learning.MATD3.initialize_policy` function, which is called in the learning role.
 The replay buffer needs to be stable across different episodes, which corresponds to runs of the entire simulation, hence it needs to be detached from the entities of the simualtion that are killed after each episode, like the elarning role.
 Therefore, it is initialized independently and given to the learning role at the beginning of each episode.
-For more information regarding the buffer see :doc:`buffer.rst`.
+For more information regarding the buffer see :doc:`buffers.rst`.

 The core of the algorithm is embodied by the :func:`assume.reinforcement_learning.MATD3.update_policy` in the learning algorithms.
 Here the critic and the actor are updated according to the algorithm.